 This combo is going to make you tap your belly with a sigh of satisfaction: the light and tangy salad complement the crunchy and salty flavor of the pork chops.

-Pairing our recipes with this festive dish makes you feel like you’re eating in a town fiesta back in the province.
-A festive plate teeming with bright colors is a sight that can make your mouth water with excitement.
+Pairing our recipes with this festive dish makes you feel like you're eating in a town fiesta back in the province.
+A positive plate teeming with bright colors is a sight that can make your mouth water with excitement.

 The sweet and salty chicken hamonado sauce partnered with the tangy salad dressing is like an explosion of flavor in your mouth.
 Partner it even with a warm cup of steamed rice, and you can only smile in satisfaction.